Share

 By Khalea Robertson

-Peruvians will pick their next leader from a record-breaking 36 candidates in the April 12 first round.
+Can this year's vote be the reset needed to slow the revolving presidential door?
+In an election marked by concerns about insecurity and corruption, a record-breaking 36 candidates are vying for the votes of a 27.3 million-strong electorate in the April 12 first round.
 If no candidate captures more than 50 percent of the vote, the top two advance to a June 7 runoff.

 Leading most polls is former Lima Mayor Rafael López Aliaga (2023–2025) of the right-wing Popular Renewal party (RP).
 Also known as “Porky,” the politician and businessman’s style has drawn comparisons to U.S. President Donald Trump.
 Behind him is Keiko Fujimori, who heads the conservative People’s Force (FP) and is the eldest daughter of former authoritarian President Alberto Fujimori (1990–2000).
 This is the former congresswoman’s fourth presidential run, after making the last three runoffs.
 Although she last held an elected position in 2011, Fujimori holds sway in the country’s powerful Congress, where her party leads a right-wing bloc.